 It is very important to settle all housing matters well in advance, and if possible, to have these matters taken care of before you depart from the U.S. Also, please note that the Fulbright Finland Foundation does not organize housing for grantees.

 Core Fulbright scholars, Distinguished chairs, and Specialist Program participants should have their lodgings arranged by their respective host institutions.
 Any necessary or special requirements should be clarified at the time of applying.
 If this is not the case, please contact your host as soon as possible, prior to arrival.
 Fulbright Finland provides the housing for the Bicentennial Chair.

 MCPD and Teacher grantees

-The MCPD grantees, the Fulbright Distinguished Awards in Teaching grantees and students must arrange for their own housing.
+The MCPD grantees, the Fulbright Distinguished Awards in Teaching grantees, and students must arrange their own housing.
 The host institution is not responsible for arranging housing for the grantee (although in some cases they may do so).
 If you need assistance with locating housing, the host institution should be able to advise you on possible contacts.